DataBadSmells/DataBadSmells/README.md

 ## Example Commands#

 (NB: see 'Data' section above.
 These commands will only work if the necessary data is downloaded and provided correctly.
-We've included a small sample of *CIC IDS 2018* to run our tests on, but this must be extracted from the provided zip file!)
+We've included a small sample of *CIC IDS 2018* to run our tests on, but this must be extracted from the provided zip file in the `data/` directory!)

 - **Metric**: `python3 src/netstats.py --metadata metadata/cic2018/metadata.json --target Bot  --results results/CIC18_trunc/ --folder --csv data/CIC18_trunc/ --metric KLDivergence`
 - **Test**: `python3 ./src/netstats.py --metadata metadata/cic2018/metadata.json --results results/CIC18_trunc/ --target FTP-BruteForce --folder --csv data/CIC18_trunc/  --test CosineTest`